-I want to be a full time professional Blogger like you and can you guide me on how I can become a professional Blogger.
+I want to be a full time professional Blogger like you.
+Can you guide me on how can I become a professional Blogger.
 You started as technical Blogger for ShoutMeLoud.com and I have done the same.
-Can you guide me how to do this and in how many months it will take to become a full time blogger?
+Can you guide me how to do this and in how many months will I become a full time blogger?

 - Read: Why People blog?

 Become a Professional Blogger: Are you ready?